Today’s Topic: Books I Could Re-read Forever

 Every year the Academy of Motion Arts awards the golden Oscar statue to those with outstanding perfomances in their field.
-In honor of this year’s awards Kellee of Outspoken & Freckled, Paula of Paula’s Cinema Club and Aurora at Once Upon a Screen... is hosting an Oscar’s blogathon.
+In honor of this year’s awards Kellee of Outspoken & Freckled, Paula of Paula’s Cinema Club and Aurora at Once Upon a Screen... are hosting an Oscar’s blogathon.
 When I decided to participate I knew exactly what topic I wanted to cover.

 From the time I was a child, I have adored classic films and with them many famous faces from that time period.
 The Oscars recognize talent, dedication and artistry, but there can only be one winner per category, per year.
 There are many popular and famous actors and actresses from the Golden Hollywood years who never received a competitive Oscar, even though they deserved one.
 Of course, a few of these received honorary Oscars at the end of their careers for a lifetime of amazing work.
 However, in my opinion, though an honor it may be, it feels a bit like a consolation prize.